 BAUMGARTNER, Alexander.
 Sankt Gallen 27.6.1841 — Luxembourg 5.9.
 1910.
 S.J.
 Swiss Jesuit Scholar and Indologist.
-Son of an influential politician, Gallus Jacob B. (1797–1869).
+Son of an influential politician (a federalist), Gallus Jacob B. (1797–1869).
 Educated at the Gymnasiums of Chur, Einsiedeln and Feldkirch.
 Jesuit 1860 in Feldkirch.
 Long time living in the Netherlands, last years from 1899 in Luxembourg.
+He visited Iceland, Scandinavia and Russia, but never Asia.
 As a Christian scholar he emphasized religion and morality, and strongly opposed to “pure art”.
 He achieved many enemies criticizing Goethe worship.
 In Indology he was mostly interested in the Rāmāyaṇa, and his book on it was favourably commented by Winternitz.

 – Das Rāmāyaṇa und die Rāma-Litteratur der Inder.
 181 p.
 Stimmen aus Maria Laach, Erg.heft 62.
 Freiburg i.B.
 1894; articles on the Rāmāyaṇa.

 – Geschichte der Weltliteratur.
 (1-6.
 1897-1911) Vol. 2.
 Indien und Ostasien.
 15+ 630 p.
 Freiburg 1897, 4th ed.
 1902; also other parts of this work were written by him.

 Sources: W. Kratz, S.J., N.D.B.
 1, 666; Wikipedia; photo in Rau 44 (from Gesch. d.
 Weltlit.
 Ergänzungsband.
 1912).